 These indices are used to monitor trends in timber prices and to provide information on the state of the UK timber industry.
 They are also used by the UK timber industry, alongside other economic indicators, in contract reviews.
-Please refer to the Annex for a glossary of terms used in this release.
+Please refer to Section 4.7. of the Annex for a glossary of terms used in this release.